 - Protect Foreground Color – It will protect your current foreground color from being erased/removed.

 One point I would like to mention is that while using Background Eraser Tool for any removal of a specific background layer that layer will be permanently removed and you cannot retrieve it after it has been removed.
 It is always a good idea to copy your layer to preserve it for the future.

 Photoshop has many tools for various tasks carried out for designing, retouching, editing photographs.
 The Background Eraser Tool is one of them.
 It’s very easy and effective to use even if you are new to Photoshop.
 I hope you have understood the detailed information about the eraser tool and its advantages/uses given above.

-This has been guide to Background Eraser Tool in Photoshop.
+This has been a guide to Background Eraser Tool in Photoshop.
 Here we discuss how to use Background Eraser Tool in Photoshop.
 You can also go through our other suggested articles to learn more –